Trump angers UK with truculent tweet to May after sharing far-right videos

 Britain First, a little-known party on the periphery of UK politics, welcomed Trump’s retweeting of the videos to his 44 million followers, regarding it as an endorsement of their message.

-“I‘m delighted,” said Fransen, whose own Twitter following increase by almost 50 percent in the wake of the furor to 77,000.
+“I‘m delighted,” said Fransen, whose own Twitter following increase by 50 percent in the wake of the furor to 78,000.
 She told Reuters Trump’s retweets showed the president shared her aim of raising awareness of “issues such as Islam”.

 The White House defended the retweets by the Republican president, who during the 2016 U.S. election campaign called for “a total and complete shutdown of Muslims entering the United States”, saying that he was raising security issues.